Misconceptions & Myths On Search Engines

 Using our experience and studies, there has been no proof that sponsored adverts improves search results.
 The major search engines, Google, Bing, Yahoo! all have walls made to stop this kind of change.

 Citing Google as an example, clients who spent a lot of money on advertising per month affirm that the relationship notwithstanding, they still cannot acquire unique treatment from the search quality and web spam teams.
 Since search engines continue to operate this way, the opinion about sponsored search engine marketing in improving search results is a myth.

 In the instance of a search, spam is inevitable.
 The act of spamming engines- making pages that are supposed to increase rankings- continues to grow since the mid-1990s.

 The implication is serious.
-It was reported that a certain SEO that ranking high in Google’s search results for the ‘buy viagra’ query had the potential of earning up to $20,000 in revenue.
-It, therefore no longer comes as a surprise that manoeuvring the engines remain a famous practice.
+It was reported that a certain SEO that ranking high in Google’s search results for the ‘buy Viagra’ query had the potential of earning up to $20,000 in revenue.
+It, therefore no longer comes as a surprise that maneuvering the engines remain a famous practice.
 All the same, the act has become a whole lot more tedious and less encouraging for two different reasons: